+difference

+Or 12/2,

+,

-(If n (If more space is required, use a separate street of paper and attach.)
-Attachment: Yes] No
+nore space is required, use a soparate sheet of paper and attach.)
+Attachment: Yes No

-VII.
-Certifications:

-Α. A. The requester certifies that the above information is true and accurate, that the property transfer for the law enforcement purpose stated, and that all monies received pursuant to this request wi and accounted for consistent with applicable state laws, regulations, and orders.
-The requester on the actual use of equitably transferred property upon request.
-The requester agrees to pay for necessary to effect transfer of title not later than the time of transfer.
-The requester understands unable to pay the necessary fees and expenses at the time of transfer, the asset will be sold and percent of net sale proceeds will be forwarded in lieu of the asset.
-Il be deposited agrees to report ees and expenses that if it is
+VII. tifications: The requester certifies that the above information is true and accurate, that the property transferred will be used

+for the law enforcement purpose stated, and that all monies received pursuant to this request will be deposited and accounted for consistent with applicable state laws, regulations, and orders.
+The requester agrees to report on the actual use of equitably transferred property upon request.
+The requester agrees to pay fees and expenses necessary to effect transfer of title not later than the time of transfer.
+The requester understands that if it is unable to pay the necessary fees and expenses at the time of transfer, the asset will be sold and the maximum percent of net sale proceeds will be forwarded in lieu of the asset.

 Signature/Title Date

-B. B. As legal counsel, I have reviewed this Application for Transfer of Federally Forfeited Property at the contract person identified in Part II has the authority to accept forfeited property and is the contract person identified in Part II has the authority to accept forfeited property and is the contract person identified in Part II has the authority to accept forfeited property and is the contract person identified in Part II has the authority to accept forfeited property and is the contract person identified in Part II has the authority to accept forfeited property and is the contract person identified in Part II has the authority to accept forfeited property and is the contract person identified in Part II has the authority to accept forfeited property and is the contract person identified in Part II has the authority to accept forfeited property and is the contract person identified in Part II has the authority to accept forfeited property and is the contract person identified in Part II has the authority to accept forfeited property and is the contract person identified in Part II has the authority to accept forfeited property and is the contract person identified in Part II has the authority to accept forfeited property and its property
+B. As legal counsel, I have reviewed this Application for Transfer of Federally Forfeited Property and I certify that the contract person identified in Part II has the authority to accept forfeited property and is the official to whom transfer documents and/or money should be delivered.

 Signature/Title Date

-Address:

-Telephone Number: ()
+Address: Telephone Number: ()

+releptione Number. \